Engineering synthetic gauge fields through the coupling phases in cavity magnonics: Introduction

 In \cref{sec:coupling-phase}, we introduce the coupling phases, and how one can reduce them to the so-called \emph{physical phases} characterising the physics using unitary transformations.
+Importantly, we interpret these physical phases as parametrising a synthetic $U(1)$ gauge field (or synthetic magnetic field), allowing to connect our work to the wider literature.
 Next, in \cref{sec:single-phase}, we introduce a cavity with a physical phase $\theta=\pi$, which is supported by both theory and experiment.
 In \cref{sec:two-phases}, we perform a similar analysis, but this time on a cavity leading to physical phases $\theta_1=\pi$ and $\theta_2 = 0$.
 We conclude in \cref{sec:conclusion}.